rsanche4/Raccoon-Engine/docs/documentation.md

 ## 🎮 Gameplay and Distribution

 ### 15. Running Your Game
 How to launch your game: simply run `python game.py`.
-Also include here how to turn ur game to an exec for WIndows, Apple, And Unix.
+Also include here how to turn ur game to an exec for Windows, Apple, And Unix.

 ### 16. Check out the Demo!
 Right now there is a demo already written in the files!
 It is not much, as it is just our mascot Raccoony patrolling around a big city.
 Fun!